wp-plugins/news-announcement-scroll/readme.txt

 Author URI: http://www.gopiplus.com/work/2011/01/01/news-announcement-scroll/
 Plugin URI: http://www.gopiplus.com/work/2011/01/01/news-announcement-scroll/
 Requires at least: 3.4
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 8.2
+Stable tag: 8.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plug-in will create a vertical scroll news or Announcement for your word press site, we can embed this in site sidebar.
+This plugin will create a vertical scroll news or Announcement for your word press site, we can embed this in site sidebar.

 == Description ==